-The Project is located within the Uinta-Wasatch-Cache National Forest administrative boundary; however, the central portion of the Project in Section 29 T5N R1E SLM is located on private ownership.
+Weber Hydroelectric Project (FERC Project No. 1744) Final License Application - Exhibit G The Project is located within the Uinta-Wasatch-Cache National Forest administrative boundary; however, the central portion of the Project in Section 29 T5N R1E SLM is located on privately owned land.
 For this area, the proposed Project Boundary maintains the same 25-foot width along the flowline (12.5 feet on each side of the center line of the flowline) as the existing boundary (see revised Exhibit sheet G-2).

 West of the section line between Section 29 and 30 T5N R1E SLM, the flowline and powerhouse are located on federally owned land.
-Once the flowline crosses under the highway (I-84) the proposed boundary expands to include the highway access ramp and the area between the highway, the Weber River, and the downstream side of the powerhouse.
-This part of the proposed boundary has been widened to include access roads, buildings, and maintenance areas that are currently used by the Project.
+Once the flowline crosses under I-84 the proposed Project Boundary expands to include the I-84 access ramp and the area between I-84, the Weber River, and the downstream side of the powerhouse.
+This part of the proposed Project Boundary has been widened to include access roads, buildings, and maintenance areas that are currently used by the Project.

-Downstream of the powerhouse, the proposed boundary has been reduced to include only the small area occupied by the Project transmission line (excluding the substation) and the access road and highway access ramp.
+Downstream of the powerhouse, the proposed Project Boundary has been reduced to include only the small area occupied by the Project transmission line (excluding the substation) and the access road and I-84 access ramp.
 The changes around the powerhouse are intended to include only those areas that are needed for the Project rather than the arbitrary rectangular area that defines the existing boundary.

-A Public Land Survey System (PLSS) description of lands of the United States located within the proposed Project boundary and identified on these maps can be found in Table 3.
+A Public Land Survey System (PLSS) description of lands of the United States located within the proposed Project Boundary and identified on these maps can be found in Table 3.

-PLSS Township and Range, Salt Lake PLSS Section Subdivision Section Acres Agency Jurisdiction Meridian T5N, R1E 28 Portions of the NW 1/4 of the SE 1/4 1.52 USFS T5N, R1E 28 Portions of the NE 1/4 of the SW 1/4 3.69 USFS T5N, R1E 28 Portions of the NW 1/4 of the SW 1/4 5.80 USFS T5N, R1E 30 Portions of the NE 1/4 of the SE 1/4 0.79 USFS Γ5N, R1E 30 Portions of the NW 1/4 of the SE 1/4 2.44 USFS Г5N, R1E 30 Portions of the NE 1/4 of the SW 1/4 0.68 USFS Federal Lands occu ipied by T ransmission Line • T5N, R1E 30 Portions of the NE 1/4 of the SW 1/4 0.02 USFS Total Acreage 14.94
+Federal Lands not occupied l by Transmission Line PLSS Township and Range, Salt Lake Meridian PLSS Section Subdivision Section Acres Agency Jurisdiction T5N, R1E 28 Portions of the NW 1/4 of the SE 1/4 1.52 USFS T5N, R1E 28 Portions of the NE 1/4 of the SW 1/4 3.69 USFS T5N, R1E 28 Portions of the NW 1/4 of the SW 1/4 5.80 USFS T5N, R1E 30 Portions of the NE 1/4 of the SE 1/4 0.79 USFS T5N, R1E 30 Portions of the NW 1/4 of the SE 1/4 2.44 USFS T5N, R1E 30 Portions of the NE 1/4 of the SW 1/4 0.68 USFS Federal Lands occu ipied by T ransmission Line · · T5N, R1E 30 Portions of the NE 1/4 of the SW 1/4 0.02 USFS Total Acreage 14.94